chrisjz/aiden/README.md

 OpenAI's Whisper for accurate speech recognition and other swappable models.
 This allows AIden to interact with its environment in nuanced and human-like ways.
-Key components of the system include virtual representations of the hippocampus for memory, the neocortex for sensory perception, and the amygdala for emotional responses, making AIden capable of learning from, perceiving, and responding to complex stimuli in its environment.
+Key components of the system include virtual representations of the hippocampus for memory, the thalamus for sensory perception, the prefrontal cortex for decision making, amongst other regions, making AIden capable of learning from, perceiving, and responding to complex stimuli in its environment.

-Our aim is to develop AIden into a highly intelligent and intuitive AI that can function dynamically within virtual environments, learning and adapting in real-time.
+This project aims to develop AIden into a highly intelligent and intuitive AI that can function dynamically within virtual environments, learning and adapting in real-time.
 This project invites contributors who are passionate about advancing the frontiers of artificial intelligence and cognitive science to